 MODWPT Energy and Relative Energy

-Obtain and plot the MODWPT energy and relative energy of an ECG waveform.
+Obtain the MODWPT energy and relative energy of an ECG waveform.

 load wecg [wpt,~,cfreq,energy,relenergy] = modwpt(wecg);

-Show that the sum of the MODWPT energies is equal to the sum of the energy in the original signal.
-The difference between the total MODWPT energy and the signal energy is small enough to be considered insignificant.
+Show that the sum of the MODWPT energies is equal to the total energy in the original signal.

 Plot the MODWPT energy by node.